Things to consider if you're considering Telehealth

 Telehealth is providing health services remotely with the use of technology.
 There are many forms of technology which assist this such as phone calls, teleconference calls and sharing of images and videos.

-There are many reasons why telehealth is used, however, they primarily boil down to the patient and practitioner not able to physically be in the same place.
-This may be because of geographical remoteness.
-Age or disability can prevent patients from travelling to their practitioner.
-And now social distancing requirements to reduce the spread of COVID-19 is making face to face appointments difficult and potentially unsafe.
-Therefore, telehealth is very beneficial, however it isn’t without risk.
-And these risks need to be considered and managed before this service is offered.
+There are many reasons why telehealth is used, such as geographical remoteness or an inability to travel, however generally they come down to the patient and practitioner not being in the same location.
+While telehealth is very beneficial in supporting access to healthcare, it isn’t without risk.
+And these risks need to be considered and managed before the service is provided.

 Is it right for you?

-• Which services will suit telehealth, which won’t?
+• Which services suit telehealth and which don’t?

-• How will this new process be communicated with patients?
+• How will this telehealth service be communicated and promoted to patients?

-• How will patients be assisted if they have difficulty with the technology, or simply
+• How will patients be assisted if they have difficulty with the technology?

 Invest to do it well

-The old saying ‘if something’s worth doing it’s worth doing well’ really does apply to implementing telehealth practices.
+The old saying 'if something's worth doing, it’s worth doing well' really does apply to telehealth practices.
 When technology works well, it’s fantastic, when it doesn’t, it can cause a huge amount of frustration and time wasting.
-It’s therefore important that health practices don’t rush into implementing telehealth practices.
-It’s worth taking the time to ensure the tools and technology used are suitable for that individual practice.
-It’s also recommended that time is spent training all staff to be sure they understand how to use the new technology and what’s required of them with this change.
-Investing both time and money at the beginning will benefit the practice, practitioners and patients in the long term.
+It’s therefore important that health practices ensure the tools and technology used are suitable for that individual practice.
+It’s also recommended that time is spent training all staff to be sure they understand how to use the technology and what’s required of them.
+Investing both time and money will benefit the practice, practitioners and patients in the long term.

 Some things stay the same

-Much of what you already do, and what you’re required to do, as a health practitioner won’t change when using telehealth.
+Much of what you’re required to do as a health practitioner won’t change when using telehealth.

 • Record keeping – you need to keep detailed and accurate records of all consultations and communications with patients, and this includes when using telehealth.
-It’s not just about actual consultations, even details about phone conversations with patients need to be recorded.
-If a consultation takes place via telehealth, make a note of this in the clinical record including the type of technology needed.
+It’s not just about actual consultations, details about phone conversations or other communication with patients also needs to be recorded.
+If a consultation takes place via telehealth, make a note of this in the clinical record including the type of technology used.

 • Informed consent – you need to ensure patients give their informed consent prior to treatment.
-Providing signed informed consent is a bit harder when consultations take place remotely, yet this can still be done in some cases.
-However verbal consent is sufficient.
-But remember, informed consent can only be given when the patient has been informed about the treatment, so sending a form to be signed to a patient before there has been any discussion or consultation isn’t appropriate.
+Providing signed informed consent may be more challenging when consultations are done using telehealth, however it can still be done.
+But remember, informed consent can only be given when the patient has been informed about the treatment, so sending a form to a patient for signing before there’s been any discussion or consultation isn’t appropriate.
 Also, verbal informed consent must be noted in the clinical record.

 • Privacy – you have a professional obligation to maintain the privacy and confidentiality of your patients.
 Therefore, when conducting a telehealth consultation, be sure it’s done in a private setting where no one in the background can hear or see what’s happening.
 Many forms of online communication, such as teleconferences, have a recording function.
 Consultations shouldn’t be recorded simply because they can.
 They should only be recorded if there’s a clear and specific reason for it and if the patient has given their consent.